-UPDATE MAY 2014 : Close to 700 hits on this post since we first put it up - that means there is NEED!
+UPDATE NOV 2014 : Over 700 hits on this post since we first put it up - and 347 hits in the last 12 months - that means there is NEED!

 UPDATE NOVEMBER 2013 the cold weather shelter ended - but by giving some residents tents and sleeping bags - THAT IS CAMPING THAT IS NOT HOUSING